It’s all over. Day one…

 One thing I forgot about when posting up the challenge yesterday; doing something like this is like having a spectator over your shoulder, breathing in your ear!

 The day started off moderately, the first race being a loss, the second not much better.
 But still, once I’d settled down into plugging away things weren’t so bad.
 As I said in the original post here, it’s all about consistency.
 Picking up profits, bit-by-bit, managing the downside and not exposing myself to too much risk.
 My trading style has pretty much always been this way; I’d much rather take smaller consistent profits than have a roller coaster profit and loss sheet with big peaks and troughs.

 I didn’t take a couple of trades throughout the day on purpose.
 Purely because I didn’t want to risk putting myself under excessive pressure while ‘performing’ like a monkey for you lot 😉

-Starting with just £400 wouldn’t leave a much margin for any kind of sizeable errors, so I stuck to the plan.
-Longer term readers will know; I’m anti-target setting for the day.
+Starting with just £400 wouldn’t leave much margin for any kind of sizeable errors, so I stuck to the plan.
+Longer-term readers will know; I’m anti-target setting for the day.
 But I exceeded the original post’s vague target of 10-15% so it’s considered a reasonable start.

-Strike rate was pretty hot, more-so than usual for me.
+The strike rate was pretty hot, more so than usual for me.
 Although I probably gave away a little potential by doing that.

 Markets traded: 25